pedrazajulian/ReadmeGen/README.md

-# ⚡README Professional writter⚡
+# ⚡README Professional Writter⚡

   ![Github License](https://img.shields.io/badge/license-MIT-blue.svg)

   ## Description
-  A quick application that helps you write README.md files quick and in a professional way.
+  A helpfull application that helps you write README.md files quick and in a professional way

   <ur>